 There are some useful guides to funding at Ref.
 L 900 on floor 5.
 The following websites may also be helpful:

 Compiled by Shanghai Jiaotong University

 Fairly newish (2012) addition to the rankings industry

 Search & compare official information for UK universities and courses (includes data from the National Student Survey).
 Further data & documents relating to Essex are available on the university's Planning Information Portal (PIP)

 Charity promoting needs of the elderly in the UK, formed by the merger of Age Concern and Help the Aged, maintains a useful online document library.

 Independent UK research centre, established in 1947.
 See especially its Ageinfo database of publications.

 UK think tank seeking to inform government policy in the light of demographic changes

 Gateway to major ESRC project based at Sheffield University, and associated resources

-Offers a Serials Service indexing & alerting service covering 130 of its own journals, and the Labour History Index - a union catalogue of the holdings of IAHLI members (major research libraries and archives covering labour and trade union history, socialism, communism and labour parties).
+Offers the Labour History Index - a union catalogue of the holdings of IAHLI members (major research libraries and archives covering labour and trade union history, socialism, communism and labour parties).